Flipped classroom advantages

 Not for every student

-“Meta cognitive skills” seems like a difficult word, but is easy to explain.
+“Meta cognitive skills” seems like a difficult word, but it is easy to explain.
 It’s about knowing how to learn and on what learning style suits you best.
 The flipped classroom requires a lot of self-discipline.
-Students have to know how to learn, this will come with time.
+Students have to know how to best learn, but this will come with practice.

 Will the advantages outweigh the disadvantages?
 Yes.
 Well, at least with one footnote.
-Students have to be capable of being motivated to do a lot of work at home.
-This method won’t work at elementary school.
-It’s a good method to use for applied university or university.
-The flipped classroom seems to be a great way to dive deeper into the learning material and help students where needed.
+Students have to be motivated to do a lot of work at home and on their own.
+This method may not work at the elementary level, but It’s a good method for high school and university level students.
+In the right setting, the flipped classroom is a great way to dive deeper into the learning material and efficiently teach students.